 The "escape as short" encoding instruction tells the encoder that all characters in the TTCN-3 value, which has short escape sequences defined (see IETF® RFC 7159 [2] and clause 6.4.2), shall be encoded using the short escape sequence.

-The "escape as usi" encoding instruction tells the encoder that all characters in the TTCN-3 value shall be encoded using the USI-like escape sequence "\u<HHHH>" (see IETF® RFC 7159 [2] and clause 6.4.2).
+The "escape as usi" encoding instruction tells the encoder that quotation mark (""", char(U22)), reverse solidus ("\", char(U5C)), and the control characters (char(U0) through char(U1F)), in the TTCN-3 value shall be encoded using the USI-like escape sequence "\u<HHHH>" (see IETF® RFC 7159 [2] and clause 6.4.2).

 The "escape as transparent" encoding instruction tells the encoder that characters in the TTCN-3 value shall not be escaped in their JSON representation, except the C0 control characters (present in the TTCN-3 value in the char(…) representation).